agiliq/tweetable-python/string-manipulation.rst

 String manipulation
 ++++++++++++++++++++++++

+Text manipulation and working with strings is one of the most common things in programming.
+Let us start with some simple things.

 Invert letter case of string
 ===============================

+Swap case of each character in a given text.

 .. code-block:: python

     "THE quick brown fox, JUMPS ovEr the lazy dog".swapcase()

-Swaps case of each character in a given text.

 To use it on terminal.

 .. code-block:: bash

-    python -c "import sys; print(sys.argv[1].swapcase())" "THE quick brown fox, JUMPS ovEr the lazy dog"
+    $ python -c "import sys; print(sys.argv[1].swapcase())" "THE quick brown fox, JUMPS ovEr the lazy dog" the QUICK BROWN FOX, jumps OVeR THE LAZY DOG

-Rot13 a String
+Rot-13 a String
 ====================

+From wikipedia:

+.. note: ROT13 ("rotate by 13 places", sometimes hyphenated ROT-13) is a simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.

+We will look at two ways of doing it.

 .. code-block:: python